 Tin Market Overview

-97% of the global tin supply comes from developing economies and 40% comes from artisanal and small-scale miners.
-The majority of the world’s tin comes from alluvial mining, a highly unsustainable practice.
+Currently, 97% of the world's tin supply comes from developing economies, and approximately 40% of it comes from artisanal and small-scale miners, making the industry highly unsustainable.
+Moreover, the majority of the world's tin is obtained through alluvial mining, which is detrimental to the environment.

 Below, we have highlighted the many uses of tin, its role in new technologies, and the future market outlook.
 To find more detailed information and market research visit: International Tin Association.